HashWarlock/phat-contract-examples/examples/subgraph-nouns/README.md

 - Confidentiality: contract state is hidden by default unless you specifically expose it via the read call

 Fat Contract is 100% compatible with Substrate's `pallet-contracts`.
 It fully supports the unmodified ink! smart contracts.
 Therefore you can still stick to your favorite toolchain including `cargo-contract`,  `@polkadot/contract-api`, and the Polkadot.js Extension.

+## About this workshop

+This workshop will demonstrate how to make a HTTPS request to an indexing service Subgraph to query information about the NounsDAO collection in a Fat Contract.

 ## Environment Preparation